Posted on 2 Comments

 Onwards to the Ridge

-If you are skipping Sherpa Peak like we initially did, turn left on the Catch Basin Ski Way.
+If you are skipping Sherpa Peak, turn left on the Catch Basin Ski Way.
 The boulder field along the ski way had been turned into a side walk!
 What a lot of work and very appreciated.
 Watch for paint where the trail cuts up to the ridgeline.
 This area is blazing with larches in the fall.

 The sidewalk experience!

-On the ridge, you’ll see another junction that heads right to Sherpa Peak to complete the loop along the ridge.
-We continued left to Prospector and Hummingbird peaks and found a helpful sign with the distances and elevations to 3 of the peaks.
+On the ridge, you’ll see another signed junction that heads right to Sherpa Peak to complete the loop along the ridge.
+Now you’ll be pointed towards Prospector and Hummingbird Peaks… and even Ymir if you’re truly up for an adventure!

 Trail info and fall colours!